edwardcrompton/commute/README.md

 - Station data is returned in multiple pages from the Transport API.
 We need to fetch all the pages.
 This can be done on a cron job if we persist a variable between cron runs using the Variable entity I've created.
+- Can we start using services properly?
+- Can we use a settings file to put db / api data etc.
 - Create a journey entity that stores times between a pair of stations.
 - Add a form to the map that allows a user to select a city to travel to.
 - Perhaps the class that fetches the data from the API should be a service?